PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 You will find 3 parameters used to specify these 3 options on both the initialize statement and on the Update method.

-For testing you may find using the built-in PySimpleGUI icon is a good place to start to make sure you've got everything coded correctly before bringing in outside image assets.
+For testing, you may find using the built-in PySimpleGUI icon is a good place to start to make sure you've got everything coded correctly before bringing in outside image assets.
 It'll tell you quickly if you've got a problem with your icon file.
 To run using the default icon, use something like this to create the System Tray:

 ```python
 tray = sg.SystemTray(menu=menu_def, data_base64=sg.DEFAULT_BASE64_ICON)